What is the Illinois Library Association?

 How do we operate?

 Leadership is provided by an Executive Director, reporting to an elected Executive Board, each member serving a three-year term.
 Members participate through an appointed committee structure and forums that are open to all members.
-A staff of three is headquartered in downtown Chicago.
+A staff of five is headquartered in downtown Chicago.